-Many wonder: why didn’t God destroy the devil when he sinned this way humans would not have to experience suffering and pain?
+Many wonder: why didn’t God destroy the devil when he sinned this way humans would not have to experience bad things?
 The answer to this question, lies in the freedom of choice.
 God created angels and humans with the freedom to choose good or evil (Deuteronomy 30:19).
 Lucifer was a brilliant angelic leader.
 But he chose to rebel against God and spread lies about God.
 His arguments convinced one-third of the angels and they joined in the rebellion (Revelation 12:4).

 If God had destroyed Lucifer immediately, some angels who did not fully understand the devil’s motives may have begun to worship God through fear.
 And they would fear that if they rebel against God they too would be destroyed.